Associate Professor of Law and Philosophy (Courtesy)

 - Corporate Criminal Law

-- Two Visions of Criminal Justice in 111 northwestern university law review (forthcoming 2017).
+- Manifesto of Democratic Criminal Justice in 111 northwestern university law review (forthcoming 2017).

-- A Democracy’s Criminal Law in 111 northwestern university law review (forthcoming 2017).
+- Three Principles of Democratic Criminal Justice in 111 northwestern university law review (forthcoming 2017).

 - Reconstructivism: The Place of Criminal Law in Ethical Life in 129 harvard law review 1485 (2016).